tlambert03/pycudadecon/README.md

 *Each of these functions has many options and accepts multiple keyword arguments.
 See the [documentation](https://pycudadecon.readthedocs.io/en/latest/index.html) for further information on the respective functions.*

+For examples and information on affine transforms, volume rotations, and deskewing (typical of light sheet volumes acquired with stage-scanning), see the [documentation on Affine Transformations](https://pycudadecon.readthedocs.io/en/latest/affine.html)
 ___

 <sup>1</sup> D.S.C.
 Biggs and M. Andrews, Acceleration of iterative image restoration algorithms, Applied Optics, Vol. 36, No. 8, 1997.